 Motions for Relief from the Automatic Stay must comply with BLR 4001-1.
 In addition, hearings on motions for relief from the automatic stay must be set at least 17 days after the motion is filed.
 Parties should be ready to proceed at the scheduled hearing.
 Initial hearings on Motions for Relief are evidentiary hearings.
-Parties are advised that they may agree to continue an evidentiary hearing on a Motion for Relief or request a specific setting due to case complexity or witness availability by email pursuant to Section 7 of these Procedures.
+Parties are advised that they may agree to continue an evidentiary hearing on a Motion for Relief or request a specific setting due to case complexity or witness availability by email pursuant to paragraph 7.

-Motions for relief filed in cases in the Laredo Division may be set on either a Houston or Laredo motion for relief calendar.
-Hearings set in Laredo are evidentiary hearings.
-Laredo hearings set in Houston are preliminary hearings and will be held by telephone.
-Other than Laredo Division cases set in Houston, this Court does not conduct preliminary hearings on motions for relief from stay.
-Motions for relief filed in any retained cases filed in the Galveston Division should be set on a Houston date.
+Motions for relief filed in Galveston Division cases may be set on either a Houston or Galveston motion for relief calendar.
+Hearings set in Galveston are evidentiary hearings.
+Galveston hearings set in Houston are preliminary hearings and will be held by telephone.
+Other than Galveston Division cases set in Houston, this Court does not conduct preliminary hearings on motions for relief from stay.